schmidb/AI-crypto-bot/gcp_setup/README.md

    - Choose machine type (e2-medium recommended)
    - Select Debian or Ubuntu as the boot disk
    - Allow HTTP/HTTPS traffic if you plan to use the dashboard
+   - Add a firewall rule to allow TCP port 5000 for API access
+   - This is required for the "Refresh Portfolio from Coinbase" functionality
    - Click "Create"

 ### 2. Connect to Your VM Instance